This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 - Be real and have genuine conversations.
 Ask questions about the person’s blog and business.
 Listen to what they say and don’t just wait until they stop talking so you can tell them about your fabulous blog.
 Asking simple, open ended-questions give your conversation partner room to answer.
 The more genuine the relationship, the more beneficial it will be for them and you.

-- You don’t have to change become a different person when you begin to network.
+- You don’t have to change to become a different person when you begin to network.
 But consider that approaching somebody with a smile is more pleasant for the other person.

-- Maintain eye-contact and engage the other people by asking open-ended questions and be interested in what they have to say.
+- Maintain eye contact and engage the other people by asking open-ended questions and be interested in what they have to say.
 You’ll be amazed at how many people have amazing and inspiring stories.

 - Listen and focus.
 Try actively to listen to what the other person is telling you.
 Your goal is to create meaningful relationships.
 Ask follow-up questions and demonstrate that you are interested in them and the things they have to say.